SEMOSS/remote-client-server/README.md

 - `http://localhost:8888/api/status` - Returns an object with values for the current model, queue size, GPU utilization and server status.

-- `http://localhost:8888/api/models/{model}` - Takes a model short name as a parameter and returns whether the correct model files are present in the model_files directory.

 - `http://localhost:8888/api/queue` - Returns the current queue size as a plain text response.
 (IE: "queue_size 0")

 - `http://localhost:8888/metrics` - Returns Prometheus metrics.